Erectile Dysfunction Impotence

-A referral to a specialist is sometimes needed for assessment and treatment of ED.
+A referral to a specialist is sometimes needed.
 However, GPs are now treating more cases than previously, as the treatment options have improved in recent years.
 Your GP is more likely to suggest referral if you have been found to have a hormonal problem, if the cause is related to another condition like circulatory problems, or if you are young and the condition started after an injury.

 The following gives a brief summary of treatment options.
 There is a good chance of success with treatment.

 Have you considered your other medication?

 As mentioned, some medicines can cause ED.
 Check the leaflet that comes with any medication that you take to see if ED is a possible side-effect.
 Do not stop any prescribed medication but see your doctor if you suspect this to be the cause.
 A switch to a different medicine may be possible, depending on what the medicine is for.